flaturtha/64-testaments/madness-of-krill/madness_v3.md

 At least that was my constant impression, for, as I said, they disappeared as soon as I looked directly towards them.

 Always there.
 But barely seen.
+The only time I really saw them was in my dreams, or rather nightmares, where they seemed to pick at me, both beckoning and mocking me.

 No one believed me, of course.
 Just the overactive imagination of a little boy.

 But they were there.
 Just out of sight, in the the corner of my eye.
 Giggling.
 Beckoning.
 Arguing.

 I suppose I either got used to them or forgot about what Mother called my “wild imaginings.”
-She said they was something to do with the chemicals in the air from the German bombings of London during the Blitz the night I was born.
+She said they was something to do with the chemicals in the air from the German bombings of London during the Blitz when I was just about four years old.

-Then, that early mid-winter morning, just a few days after my 23rd birthday, as I cycled home from my shift as a night porter at the elegant Regent’s Club, I heard them arguing again.
+Then, that early mid-winter morning, just a few days after my twenty-seventh birthday, as I cycled home from my shift as a night porter at the elegant Regent’s Club, I heard them arguing again.
 Somewhere in the darkness behind me.

 I turned, and then I saw them.
 Just on the edge of the lamplight.